• Home

 The Airgarden is a straightforward, but perfectly produced vertical aeroponic planter, with a tiered set of planting pockets, designed to grow plants entirely in water.

-For more info, read our full interview: Airgarden – Nathan with Prue & Tom
+For more info on aeroponics, read our full interview: Airgarden – Nathan with Prue & Tom

 How does The Airgarden work?

 The Airgarden works by circulating water and nutrients from a base tank, up through the top of the tower and back down.
-The water and nutrients have a simple indicator gauge so you know when to top it up, and once you’ve set up your seedlings, you just need to wait.
+The water and nutrients have a simple indicator gauge so you know when to top it up, and once you’ve set up your seedlings, you just need to check your pH levels in the water and top up the water, which takes 5-10 mins each week or so.

 By choosing simple leafy greens, there’s almost no maintenance, and for other crops like tomatoes or peppers, you’ll just need to prune them when they’re at the correct growth stage.